openharmony/docs/en/device-dev/subsystems/subsys-boot-init-cfg.md

 ## How to Develop
 ### Use Cases
 Upon startup, the init process first initializes the system and then parses the configuration file.
 The system classifies the configuration files into three types:
-1. init.cfg: default configuration file, which is defined by the init process and parsed first.
+1. <strong>init.cfg</strong>: default configuration file, which is defined by the init process and parsed first.
-2. /system/etc/init/*.cfg: configuration file defined by each subsystem.
+2. <strong>/system/etc/init/*.cfg</strong>: configuration file defined by each subsystem.
-3. /vendor/etc/init/*.cfg: configuration file defined by vendors.
+3. <strong>/vendor/etc/init/*.cfg</strong>: configuration file defined by vendors.

 If you need to add a configuration file, define its content as you want and copy it to the corresponding directory.